Allegations of deception and fraud surround the new Solar Peak Act 2025 – the elimination of feed-in tariffs – Image: Xpert.Digital

 Exceptions and special regulations

-Backgrounds and goals of the Solarspitzen Act
+Background and objectives of the Solar Peak Act

-Challenges from the PV expansion
+Challenges posed by the expansion of PV

 Integration of renewable energies into the electricity market

-2. Hidden subsidization of large players
+2. Hidden subsidization of major players

-3. Performance limit without a smart meter
+3. Power limitation without a smart meter

-4. Forced self -consumption and expensive storage solutions
+4. Forced self-consumption and expensive storage solutions

 5. Market distortion and unequal treatment